 Germany and Tunisia have had diplomatic relations since the latter gained independence in 1956.
 The German Government has been supporting Tunisia’s political and economic transformation through intensive cooperation since the democratisation process began in 2011.
-The two Governments have established a wide-ranging transformation partnership and a regular political dialogue at State Secretary level.
-The last such dialogue meeting took place in Berlin in 2018, and the next meeting at this level is scheduled for 2020 in Tunis.
+Aimed at further developing bilateral relations, there is a regular political dialogue between Germany and Tunisia at state secretary level, which takes place alternately in Berlin and Tunis.

 All six German political foundations have offices in Tunis.

 Germany is Tunisia’s third-largest trading partner and foreign investor, after France and Italy.
 Some 260 German companies are currently active in Tunisia.
 They employ a total local workforce of 60,000 and have invested more than 350 million euros in the country.